What is AR.js & what is it used for?

 This meant breaking up my week into achievable outputs and aiming to have a working prototype by the end of Friday, getting myself used to the software and creating a scalable framework that could be used for both Cube and our clients.

-The prototype needed to be a simple AR platform that utilized the AR.js language, with a little Cube personalization that would give me the knowledge and experience needed to implement augmented reality in websites and PWAs.
+The prototype needed to be a simple AR platform that utilised the AR.js language, with a little Cube personalisation that would give me the knowledge and experience needed to implement augmented reality in websites and PWAs.

 How to develop your own augmented reality web app using AR.js